sanderjo/docker-sabnzbd-i386/README.md

 After filling out the wizard, do a test download.
 If that works, do an important thing: Go to http://localhost:8080/config/folders/ and fill out:
 - Temporary Download Folder: /data/incomplete
 - Completed Download Folder: /data/complete

-Save this info.
+Then click on "Save Changes".
 This step is important, because only that way the downloaded stuff is saved to the real filesystem (= filesystem of the host), instead of staying inside the docker container (and thus getting lost after exiting the container).